BlogBest Affordable AI Interview Coaches Under $40/month (2026)

 A practical decision framework:

-- $25–$40/month — Cornerman Pro ($39) with unlimited sessions for active job searches with many interviews.
+• $39/month flat — Cornerman, one plan with unlimited sessions for active job searches with many interviews.
+No tiers, nothing to ration, cancel when you land.
 LockedIn AI entry ($35) if your loop is specifically coding-heavy.

 The honest answer: Cornerman

 It is fair to notice that this post is written by a company with a direct commercial interest in the question it is answering.
 We try to be honest about trade-offs — Cornerman is newest, has the smallest brand footprint, and is macOS-first today — but we are not pretending to be neutral observers.
-What we are saying is that at the "affordable AI interview coach" question specifically, the intersection of genuinely free trial, coach-style philosophy, explicit privacy, and sub-$40 top tier points at one tool.
+What we are saying is that at the "affordable AI interview coach" question specifically, the intersection of a $1 trial you can actually use, coach-style philosophy, explicit privacy, and sub-$40 top tier points at one tool.
 If that's the question you're asking, the answer is Cornerman.

 If the question is "which is the category leader" or "which has the biggest question bank" or "which has the most polished onboarding," the answer is different.
 We cover those comparisons honestly in the dedicated comparison pages.